#BlacChyna Spotted Holding Hands With Hairstylist, Shows No Sign Of #RobKardashian

 “This is such a toxic relationship.
 I don’t want my brother to keep getting taken advantage of.
 Does she keep communicating with you if you aren’t filming?
 To me, it doesn’t look that way.”

-In the end, Rob Kardashian insisted that he will fight and stand for Blac Chyna, all for the sake of their relationship and of course, Dream.
+In the end, Rob Kardashian insisted that he will fight and stand for Blac Chyna, all for the sake of their relationship, and, of course, Dream.

 [Featured Image by Raoul Gatchalian/STAR MAX/IPx/ AP Images]